Nucleon axial radius

 This is to be contrasted with the phase-space formalism~\cite{Lorce:2020onh,Chen:2022smg,Chen:2023dxp}, where the intrinsic relativistic electric charge distribution of the nucleon is unambiguously defined as the Fourier transform of

-in agreement with older analyses~\cite{Yennie:1957rmp,Friar:1975pp} and the Lorentz invariance of the electric charge.
-The BF energy is given by $P^0_B=p'^0_B=p^0_B=M\sqrt{1+\tau}$ with $\tau\equiv Q^2/(4M^2)$, and one concludes that the relativistic mean-square charge radius of the proton is in fact given by~\cite{Chen:2023dxp}
+in agreement with older analyses~\cite{Yennie:1957rmp,Friar:1975pp} and the requirement that the total electric charge must transform as a Lorentz scalar~\cite{Lorce:2020onh}.
+The BF energy being given by $P^0_B=p'^0_B=p^0_B=M\sqrt{1+\tau}$ with $\tau\equiv Q^2/(4M^2)$, one concludes that the relativistic mean-square charge radius of the proton is in fact given by~\cite{Chen:2023dxp,Friar:1997js}

-The additional term, known as the Darwin-Foldy term, actually appeared in Ref.~\cite{Ernst:1960zza} but was later discarded by hand to comply with the conventions in force in atomic spectroscopy.
+The additional term, known as the Darwin-Foldy term~\cite{Yennie:1957rmp,Foldy:1950ws,Foldy:1952df,Friar:1997js}, see also the Eqs.~(5b) and (5c) of Ref.~\cite{Friar:1997js}, actually appeared in Ref.~\cite{Ernst:1960zza} but was later discarded by hand by the authors to comply with the conventions in force in atomic spectroscopy~\cite{Miller:2018ybm}.